catalyzeio/paas-cli-reference/combined_docs.md

   -f, --force=false   If the specified output file already exists, automatically overwrite it
 ```

 `files download` allows you to view the contents of a service file and save it to your local machine.
 Most service files are stored on your service_proxy and therefore you should not have to specify the `SERVICE_NAME` argument.
-Simply supply the `FILE_NAME` found from the [files list](#FilesList) command and the contents of the file, as well as the permissions string, will be printed to your console.
+Simply supply the `FILE_NAME` found from the <a data-unique="FilesList">files list</a> command and the contents of the file, as well as the permissions string, will be printed to your console.
 You can always store the file locally, applying the same permissions as those on the remote server, by specifying an output file with the `-o` flag.
 Here is a sample command

 ```
 catalyze files download /etc/nginx/sites-enabled/mywebsite.com